AnthonySarmiento1/AzureActiveDirectory/README.md

 <img src="https://i.imgur.com/f2xPlao.png" height="80%" width="80%" alt="9"/><br />

 These names are all randomly generated.
 Choose one and log into the Client VM with the username it is assigned.
-(Remember the password is "Password1)
+(Remember the password is "AnthonyPass")

 <img src="https://i.imgur.com/LoWC3Er.png" height="50%" width="50%" alt="9"/><br />

-Congrats!
-You completed this tutorial.

-<h2>Conclusion</h2>

-Active Directory is crucial for organizations to effectively control their network traffic and prevent unauthorized access to internal networks or leakage of information to external parties.
-Understanding and learning about Active Directory is a fundamental principle for all IT professionals, regardless of their specific roles.
-Hope you found this blog both informative and valuable.